Turtle Mountain Cdfi

 How does Turtle Mountain Cdfi spend its money?

 Turtle Mountain Cdfi directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Turtle Mountain Cdfi tax-deductible?